 Dan Rossignol, MD, FAAFP

 Dr. Dan Rossignol, MD FAAFP is a board certified family physician.
 He received his Doctorate of Medicine at the Medical College of Virginia and completed his residency in family medicine at the University of Virginia.
 Coming from an academic background, Dr. Rossignol searched the medical literature looking for a solution after both of his children were diagnosed with autism.
 He has made it his mission to research and publish in autism.
 Since 2006, he has 55 papers, abstracts, editorials, and book chapters (including those in press) concerning autism and related conditions.
 Dr. Rossignol has a special interest in autism spectrum disorders, PANS/PANDAS, cerebral palsy, and related neurological and developmental disorders as well as medically complex children and adults.
 Dr. Rossignol is a Fellow of the American Academy of Family Physicians (FAAFP) and a Fellow of the Medical Academy of Pediatric Special Needs (FMAPS).
-Dr. Rossignol sees patients in both the Florida and California offices.
+Dr. Rossignol sees patients in both his Florida and California offices.

-Mr. Chris is a special education teacher is Jacksonville, FL.
+Mr. Chris is a former special education teacher in Jacksonville, FL.
 After spending two years with the same students, he observed a disconnect between his pupils and society.
 The intelligence and humor displayed by his students was not typically appreciated by those without special needs experience.
 For this reason, Mr. Chris started Special Books by Special Kids, a multi-media initiative that is now spearheading a worldwide acceptance movement.

 Engaging Neurodiverse Individuals: The Power of Acceptance and Positivity